jstarw/CensorMe/README.md

 NODE SERVER
 - Receives the request from the chrome extension
-- Uses HPE Haven text extraction, sentiment analysis
+- Uses HPE Haven text extraction and concept extraction
 - Parses web document and determinees if words need to be censored
 - Uses cortical API to do a semantic comparison of the user filtered concepts with the concepts found on the page
 - Sends response data to front end